damianoazzolini/gentians/README.md

 gentians --help
 ```

-There are several built in examples.
-See the file `example_programs.py` to see the structure of these, together with a brief description.
+Generally, you need to provide a file with a background knowledge, positive and negative examples, and the language bias definition.
+However, there are several built in examples in the tool (see the file `example_programs.py`) that can be called with the `-e` option.

 For example if you want to run the hamming example, you can use
 ```
 gentians -e hamming_0 -d 3 --aggregates "sum(d/2)" "count(d/2)" --comparison neq --verbose=2 --variables=4 -ua
 ```
 where `-e` specifies the example, `-d` set the maximum length of a clause (number of literals), `--aggregates` is followed by the allowed aggregates, in this case `#sum` over `d/2` and `#count` over `d/2`, `--comparison` is followed by the allowed comparison operators, in this case `!=` (`neq`), `--verbose` is followed by the verbosity level, `--variables` is followed by the maximum number of variables in a rule, and `-ua` specifies that unbalanced aggregates are allowed.

-All the experiments are stored as examples, so with the flag `-e` is it possible to run them all (simply select the one of interest).

-To specify your own example, fill the needed data into the function `user_defined` of `example_programs.py`.
-Soon there will be the possibility to specify a scenario via files.
+If instead you prefer to define your own program and domain, keep reading.

 ## Language Bias Definition
 You can define the language bias (i.e., atoms and literals that can appear in the head and body of rules) with the following syntax.